-As students in Year 12 and Year 13 are preparing for employment or further third level education, they are also expected to manage their time wisely and use independent study periods to complete homework, revise and prepare for assessments.
+As students in Year 12 and Year 13 are preparing for employment or further third level education, they are also expected to manage their time wisely and use independent study periods to complete homework, revise, prepare for assessments, complete online work experience, complete subject related courses and tasks related to being a school prefect.

-A Levels provide a sure foundation to university study and provide essential skills for the world of work.
-As our world becomes more globalised and competition for jobs increases, being excellent in three or four core subjects is going to be essential as well as having a broad knowledge of current affairs and the ability to communicate in writing.
-The level of subject knowledge is deeper and more thorough, providing a solid introduction to these subjects at degree level.
+A Levels provide a secure foundation to university study and provide essential skills for the world of work.
+As our world becomes more globalised and competition for jobs increases, being excellent in three core subjects is going to be essential as well as having a broad knowledge of current affairs and the ability to communicate in writing.
+The level of subject knowledge required at Key Stage 5 is deeper and more thorough, providing a solid introduction to these subjects at degree level.
 They are a qualification that international employers recognise and they appreciate their value.